Reserve Bank of New Zealand: Open Bank Resolution, BS17

 'Open Bank Resolution (OBR)' is a tool for dealing with a bank failure.
 OBR allows authorities to reopen a failed bank the next day under statutory control.
 It seeks to prevent abrupt disruptions to the bank's essential functions. while a long-term solution to the bank's failure is found, customers can promptly access their accounts to make and receive payments.

 OBR places the cost of a bank failure on the bank's shareholders and creditors, rather than taxpayers.
 Shareholders lose their investment first, followed by creditors if necessary.

 Creditor claims may be frozen to absorb losses, and they may suffer financial loss if the bank is unable to satisfy its obligations.

 In the absence of OBR, the only ways to deal with a bank failure are liquidation, government bailout, or acquisition by a competitor.

 OBR covers banks with local incorporation that have more than $1 billion in retail deposits.
 The OBR programme is voluntary for other registered banks to participate in.

 Macroprudential regulation

 The goal of Macroprudential regulation is to reduce the likelihood of a financial crisis by limiting excessive lending during upturns and making banks and households more resilient during downturns.
 It focuses on risks to the financial system as a whole.

 A Memorandum of Understanding between the Minister of Finance and the RBNZ Governor defines macroprudential policy and has guidelines for how we use the policy.

 Trans-Tasman Council on Banking Supervision

 The RBNZ is a member of the council, which promotes the coordination and harmonisation of trans-Tasman bank regulation, where appropriate.
 Its mandate also covers potential issues relating to financial stability, efficiency, and integration throughout the wider financial sector.

+Council of Financial Regulators (CoFR) – Kaunihera Kaiwhakarite Ahumoni

+The Council of Financial Regulators (CoFR) is an inter‑agency coordination forum for New Zealand's financial system regulators.
+Its purpose is to promote effective and coherent regulation of the financial system by facilitating information‑sharing, coordination of regulatory initiatives, and discussion of system‑wide risks that cut across individual regulatory mandates.

+CoFR comprises senior representatives from RBNZ and the following agencies: